procub3r/zero/README.md

 # Zero
 Zero is a static site generator written in Zig.
-It is nowhere near completion yet :D
+It will be used to generate my personal site!

 ## Why
 not.

 ## Build
-- Clone this repo with `--recurse-submodules` to get the cmark dependency
+- Clone this repo with `--recurse-submodules` to get the md4c dependency
 - Run `zig build` to build, or `zig build run` to build and run Zero

 ## TODO